catseye/The-Dossier/article/Some Notes on Drawing.md

 hiding behind the fact that words can have more than one meaning.

 Perhaps they did not know, or wish to use, the word "draughtsman".
-While it does seem to be a word that's less regularly used in NA than in the UK, this would have been a time when it was the name of an actual profession — and long before there was any pressure to use a gender-neutral term such as "draughtsperson".
-Which is such an ugly word that, you know, "drawer" doesn't seem all that bad.
+While it does seem to be a word that's less regularly used in North America than in the UK, this would have been a time when it was the name of an actual profession — and before there was any pressure to use a gender-neutral term such as "draughtsperson".
+Which is such an ugly word that, y'know, "drawer" doesn't seem all that bad.

 Some people claim they cannot draw.
 This is a lie.
 Everyone can draw; this is amply attested by UFO eyewitness reports.
 (These are also strong evidence that